x0protivol/Meta.omni/README.md

 # usecases: Wholesale merchandise sale and delivery based on NFTs bought, Wholesale-NFTs-as-a-service model for high voulme wholesale events, and fashion industry.
 Similar product in fashion industry : https://www.metafactory.ai/

 In this pilot version we are focusing on a proof of concept for the voting system and smart contract behind it, by using the designs of our in-house brand (KOMETA.A Ladybug / META.A KOMETA.A) and further on we intend to continue developing it to achieve the ultimate goal of decentralising fashion design ecosystem for other brands too.
-As Lukso is fashion oriented blockchain, we intend to continue building our platform with Lukso in mind further on.

 PPT link: https://drive.google.com/file/d/10dc_-04cbm6QPj87jWe00uRboQBUgKhn/view?usp=sharing

 Explanation with video : https://drive.google.com/file/d/1PBuq6oSzLt6zF1CvBUC1LLRn7jvIx3kT/view?usp=sharing